 Ypsilanti, MI 48197

 You may want to try new activities and groups to take up your time while you recover from substance misuse.
-Clubs, social activities and sports can keep you busy as you adjust to a life away from drugs and alcohol.
-You can look for resources in nearby areas to find the support and encouragement that you need.
-The experts at The Recovery Village are glad to lead you to the resources near your workplace or home for a substance-free future.
+Clubs, social activities, and sports can keep you busy as you adjust to a life away from drugs and alcohol.
+You can look for resources in nearby areas to find the support and encouragement that you need for a substance-free future.